Employee or church member?

 But, providing a safe place to play and a warm bed to sleep in for youth is just the start.
-We take a holistic approach by providing programs with life-long impact such as character-building programs, summer camp opportunities, sports activities, music education, Kroc Community Centers, after-school tutoring, mentorship and more.
+We take a holistic approach by providing programs with life-long impact such as character-building programs, summer camp opportunities, sports activities, music education, The Salvation Army Ray and Joan Kroc Centers, after-school tutoring, mentorship and more.
 At the core of all that we do for youth, fighting for them is synonymous with sharing God's love and grace.

 The Salvation Army has been actively serving America’s youth for over 120 years.
 Salvation Army corps community centers offer religious and character-building programs that can include Sunday school, youth troops, music classes, athletics and sporting events, arts and crafts, camping, and more.

 We bring children into an environment where the learning continues long after the bell rings.
 The Salvation Army operates hundreds of after-school programs to give kids a safe place to play, do homework and pursue extracurricular goals.
 During a time where they could otherwise be at risk, we open our doors to kids for growth in literacy, sports, arts and music skills.

 For many kids, summer camp is the first time they will see the world outside of their neighborhood.
 Each year, we enable thousands of children from low-income families to enjoy fresh air, exercise and new friendships through our annual summer camp programs.
 This camping experience is more than just a few days away from home.
 Here, children learn new skills and self-reliance.
 Trained counselors who understand their emotional needs and problems help them mature and grow.
 Camp activities include learning to swim, scouting, arts and crafts, music development and sports.

 Healthy minds and healthy hearts are vital for kids at every age.
 We provide safe activities that are either free or at a low cost to meet the needs of youth in each community.